-An OBOT program utilizes buprenorphine, or buprenorphine compounds such as Suboxone®, to eliminate withdrawal symptoms and reduce cravings for illicit opioids.
-It is similar to a traditional opioid treatment program in that it supports the medication with in-house counseling and recovery services to provide a comprehensive treatment plan.
+An OBOT program utilizes buprenorphine or buprenorphine compounds like Suboxone® or Zubsol®.
+These treatments eliminate withdrawal symptoms and reduce cravings for illicit opioids.
+Like a traditional opioid treatment program, it supports medication with in-house recovery services.
 However, OBOTs do not require a daily visit for medication.
-Instead they operate like a physician’s office where medication is prescribed and then filled at the patient’s pharmacy.
+Instead, the doctor or nurse practitioner prescribes the appropriate medication, and the patient fills the prescription at any pharmacy.